Uncertainty-Driven Action Quality Assessment: Introduction

-Specifically, in order to capture human perceptual uncertainty, our proposed UD-AQA constructs a latent space (see Figure~\ref{Fig2}) learned from the videos and scores via CVAE.
-Then we combine the video-level features extracted from the I3D (Inflated 3D ConvNets)~\cite{Carreira2017Quo23} and latent features sampled from the CVAE module to generate the fusion representations.
+Specifically, the proposed UD-AQA consists of two branches: the deterministic branch and the latent branch.
+The deterministic branch is employed to obtain deterministic features of the action videos, while the latent branch is used to model the inherent ambiguity of the action videos.
+In the latent branch, UD-AQA constructs a latent space learned from the given video and its corresponding scores through CVAE.
+Then we combine the video-level features extracted from the Inflated 3D ConvNets (I3D)~\cite{Carreira2017Quo23} with latent features sampled from the CVAE module to generate fused representations.
 During the training process, we randomly sample one score from the judge score sets as the score label each time.
-During the test process, we sample several times from the CVAE based module to generate diverse results.
-The sampling times depend on the number of judges needed.
-The random samplings from the CVAE based module bring rich diversity and therefore can generate multiple diverse scores.
+During the test process, we perform sampling multiple times from the CVAE-based module to generate diverse results.
+The number of sampling is determined by the required number of judges.
+The random sampling from the CVAE-based module introduces rich diversity, allowing for the generation of multiple scores.

-Moreover, we further map the multi-dimensional latent space into a one-dimensional scalar to estimate the uncertainty quantitatively, which can be used to re-weight the AQA regression loss.
-Obviously, we expect that certain samples should have high weights while uncertain ones have low importance for training.
-We further propose a novel training scheme, which decides the training order of samples dynamically according to the predicted uncertainty.
-This insight comes from curriculum learning~\cite{bengio2009curriculum} and self-paced learning~\cite{kumar2010self} that state a learning model could train much better when the examples are organized with easy-to-hard order.
-Inspired by this, we sort the samples using uncertainty from low to high, which enables the model to learn the high confident information first.
-The experiments on two AQA datasets show that UD-AQA achieves the new state-of-the-art performance.
+Moreover, we further map the multi-dimensional latent space into a one-dimensional scalar to quantitatively estimate uncertainty.
+The estimated uncertainty is then used to re-weight the AQA regression loss.
+The intuition is that certain samples should carry higher weights, whereas uncertain ones should have lower importance during training.
+We further propose a novel training scheme, which decides the training order of samples dynamically based on the predicted uncertainty.
+This concept draws inspiration from curriculum learning~\cite{bengio2009curriculum} and self-paced learning~\cite{kumar2010self}, which suggest that a learning model can perform better when examples are organized in an easy-to-hard order.
+Motivated by this, we sort the samples from low to high uncertainty, allowing the model to prioritize learning from higher-confidence information first.
+The experiments on three AQA datasets show that UD-AQA achieves competitive performance, especially achieving a new state-of-the-art on the recent large-scale FineDiving dataset.

 In summary, our contributions can be summarized as follows: